 If you’re sending something you want returned (tech gadgets, etc), please include return postage and packaging.
 Otherwise the chances of you getting it back are slim indeed.

 MP3s, PDFs, etc: If you prefer to send electronic versions of product (or point to where they are available online), that’s fine; indeed, electronic versions of music are preferred.
 Hard copy is strongly preferred with books when possible; I get enough e-mail (and have enough of an aversion against opening attachments from people I don’t know) that electronic files often simply slip past me.

 Yes, I am open to blurbing upcoming books from authors.
 I am very selective on what I will blurb.

 All blurb requests must come through editors/publishers, not authors.
 This is to avoid me having to tell an author I don’t like their work enough to blurb it.
 That’s awkward.
-I will pre-emptively turn down requests from authors.
+I will pre-emptively turn down requests from authors (which these days most often means just deleting the request unanswered).
 So if you’re an author who wants me to blurb your work, ask your editor to take care of it.

 Editors can send along work to the address above, or query me for my interest at firstname.lastname@example.org.
 When sending manuscripts for consideration, please include the date by which a blurb must be received.